sybilhoangRG/support.balsamiq.com/content/sales/hostedpluginstos.md

 * 2017, XX XX: Renamed document to "Balsamiq Hosted Plugin Terms of Use", defined Balsamiq Software and Balsamiq for Google Drive, clarified how we access data and added Privacy Policy subheader to that section.
 * 2016, April 6: Added a couple of missing references to Balsamiq Mockups 3 for Confluence Cloud.
 * 2016, April 4: Renamed "Balsamiq Mockups for Confluence when used in Atlassian Cloud" to "Balsamiq Mockups 3 for Confluence Cloud".
 * 2016, January 22: removed mentions of Mockups for Fogbugz, as it no longer exists.
-Renamed "Balsamiq Mockups for JIRA when used in Atlassian Cloud" to "Balsamiq Mockups 3 for JIRA Cloud".
-Added a large section about data security since we now host a temporary copy of your data in Mockups 3 for Google Drive and Mockups 3 for JIRA Cloud.
+Renamed "Balsamiq Mockups for Jira when used in Atlassian Cloud" to "Balsamiq Mockups 3 for Jira Cloud".
+Added a large section about data security since we now host a temporary copy of your data in Mockups 3 for Google Drive and Mockups 3 for Jira Cloud.
 Added Pingdom chart for the Balsamiq Collaboration Server.
 * 2015, October 10: Fixed a link and added information about Stripe payment processor, which we are gradually migrating to.
 * 2014, June 18: Edited to rectify that we do collect your billing address, changed the name of our payment processor from Spreedly to Pin Payments (Pin Payments acquired Spreedly), and edited the [How can I access or correct my information?](#update) section to link to the relevant support page.
 * 2012, Apr 24: First publication - Giacomo Guilizzoni